Reno–Tahoe International Airport: Car rental

-The airport provides convenient access to nine different rental car agencies with rental car pick up available right outside the terminal building.
+The airport provides access to nine different rental car agencies, with rental car pickup available right outside the terminal building.
 All nine rental car counters are located in the baggage claim.
 After completing the rental agreement inside, vehicles may be collected from the parking structure located just outside the baggage claim.

 Taxis and limousines

 The passenger waiting area for taxis and limousines is located outside of the D Doors located north of the baggage claim.

 Bus

-Public transportation to/from the airport is available via RTC Ride:
+Public transportation to/from the airport is available via RTC Ride bus: